albertoreineri/albertoreineri.github.io/content/en/blog/2022/usare-il-browser-senza-mouse-hacker-style.md

 ---
-title: Usare il browser senza mouse – Hacker Style
+title: "Using the Browser Without a Mouse – Hacker Style"
-description: Tutorial su Vimium, un'estensione che permette di utilizzare il browser univocamente da tastiera, senza utilizzare il mouse.
+description: "Vimium Tutorial, an extension that allows you to uniquely control the browser using the keyboard, without using the mouse."
 author: Alberto Reineri

 date: 2022-06-06T09:34:22+00:00